EddyVerbruggen/nativescript-calendar/README.md

 ## DO NOT USE YET
-Most is working, but still work in progress.
-Testing this baby currently..
+Most is working, but I'm currently testing this baby.